Howard County Zero Waste Team

 plastic bottle by roadside

 Do you forget reusable bags when shopping?
-Have you already switched to laundry strips and shampoo bars?
-No matter where you are on the plastic use spectrum, you can reduce your plastic waste further during July and beyond!
+Have you already switched to laundry powder and shampoo bars?
+No matter where you are on the plastic use spectrum, you can reduce your plastic waste further!
+Here are some more ideas to get you thinking!

 Howard County Plastic Reduction Law